Mircea-MMXXI/azapy/predocs/Naive_intro.md

 However, one should not discard this class of portfolios as being less sophisticated and therefore less performant.
-Occasionally they may provide significant benefits to the investor.
+Occasionally they may provide significant benefits to an investor.

 An important member of this class is the equal weighted portfolio.
 It is one of the most important benchmarks to assess a portfolio performance.